 While I’ve tested and reviewed many eCommerce platforms, I have very little (read: zero) experience with web development; I quickly discovered that downloading and setting up Magento was beyond my ability (plus, I didn’t have access to a web server on which to install the platform).
 You can take a look at Magento’s installation guide.
 If you’re like me, you’ll scroll up and down the page for a while, hoping to see a few words that make sense before realizing you’re really going to need help in order to make this thing work.

 Fortunately, Magento now provides a slightly easier alternative to test out the Magento platform.
 You can download Magento’s DevBox Beta to try the platform without installing it on an actual server.
 Unfortunately, setting up that DevBox took me about two hours and required a lot of Googling.
 You’ll have to know how to use a command-line interface to do it.
 You’ll also need a good chunk of time for the actual installation of Magento.

 Or, instead of beating your head against the wall, you can sign up for a demo of Magento 2.0.
-The only demo available is for Magento Enterprise Edition, which isn’t exactly the same as the Community Edition, but both use Magento 2.0, and they’re close enough to compare.
+You won’t be able to test the platform yourself, but you will get to see a few basic operations.